DamonOehlman/demo-console/README.md

 # demo-console

 Show a demo console when working with [requirebin](http://requirebin.com).

-## Using

 Just include it in one of your require bin demos like this:

 ```js
 var console = require('demo-console');
 ```

-Then you can console log stuff in a useful fashion.
+## log(data)

+You know, log stuff, like...

 Strings: